vignettes/postprocessing.Rmd

 merged_region_id_map <- merge_region_res$merged_region_id_map

-When running cTWAS without LD, we can do region merging using the function merge_region_data_noLD().
+When running without LD, we could merge regions using the function merge_region_data_noLD()

 merge_region_res <- merge_region_data_noLD(selected_boundary_genes,